Molcas/OpenMolcas/doc/source/users.guide/programs/gugaci.rst

   occupied, i.e., they are not correlated.
-Orbitals should be frozen already in the integral transformation step, program :program:`MOTRA`, and need not be specified in the input to the :program:`MRCI` program.
+Orbitals should be frozen already in the integral transformation step, program :program:`MOTRA`, and need not be specified in the input to the :program:`GUGACI` program.
 If it's specified, it will be ignored.

 * **Inactive:**
   :index:`Inactive orbitals <single: GUGACI; Inactive>` are doubly occupied